Tim Bedford, Chief Executive Officer

 Mike became part of the Emerald Coast Behavioral Hospital family in the spring of 2012, where he serves as Assistant Administrator.
 Mike has been hugely influential in the implementation of improved programming, processes and training opportunities at our hospital.

 Ted Liberty, PhD, J.D.
-Director of Clinical Services
+Clinical Director

 PhD Clinical Psychology, Doctor of Jurisprudence.

 Dr. Liberty has spent decades providing psychological evaluation and treatment for a broad range of disorders: anxiety; depression; mood swings, OCD, PTSD; ADHD in adults and children; Autistic Spectrum and behavioral problems.